-Export rate – 5.24p/kWh (higher rate for exporting surplus electricity back to the grid)
+Export rate: 5.24p/kWh (payment for exporting surplus electricity back to the grid)

 These tariffs are payable over 20 years except for installations fitted prior to 1st August 2012, which are payable for 25 years.
 Once your installation is fitted, your tariff rate remains fixed at that rate for the duration of the payment contract.
 The tariffs are linked to the Retail Price Index (RPI) so can increase slightly over time with inflation.

 Installations must be installed and signed off by an MCS-registered installer, and you must inform your local Distribution Network Operator (DNO) about the installation so they know that there is a new self-generating unit on their grid.
 Your installer should be able to help you to inform the DNO and apply for tariffs if you need assistance.